 Lots has been written recently about the influx of new restaurants in Reading.
 Its kind of becoming a little bit of a dining hotspot with independents and chains both nabbing their spaces and Pho Reading is the most recent addition.
-In my opinion there’s room for everyone and it’s an individuals choice about where they eat, the more the merrier, if you ask me.
+In my opinion, there’s room for everyone and it’s an individuals choice about where they eat, the more the merrier, if you ask me.

 Strangely we didn’t all choose the Pho, we instead ordered bravely and tried things we wouldn’t usually go for.
 Two of us being vegetarian and two being carnivores meant there was a lot of food on the table and we created our own kind of little feast!

 Our children, hormone mood dependent, are pretty good at eating out.
 We’ve trained them well 😉 They love their veg, they love fresh food and can instantly spot when a restaurant is going to suit us and if we’ll return or not.
 They both unanimously gave Pho a big thumbs up.
 Why?
 In their words they enjoyed the food, they loved the music and the atmosphere but overall they felt like they fitted in.
 I’ve been asked twice since if my son can come back with his friends.

 To help me choose, I sipped away on a Rose Apple Bellini which is basically Prosecco with a splash of Táo Mèo.
 Nice.
 So far, so good.

 To begin I had the Gỏi cuốn, fresh rice paper summer rolls with herbs, vermicelli & pickle.
 The rice paper is super light, almost see-through and I found this dish surprisingly filling.
 Fresh, crunchy, satisfying with a delicious sweet/sour/zingy taste that will quickly become your new obsession.

 We had some peanut sauce – you MUST get this if you go.
 Pure heaven in a bowl.